Manhattan Brewing Company of Chicago

-The Manhattan Brewing Company was a brewery founded in Chicago, United States in 1893 which had associations with Al Capone and organized crime during and after prohibition.
+The Manhattan Brewing Company was a brewery founded in Chicago, United States in 1893 which had associations with organized crime during and after prohibition.
 Manhattan later changed its name to the Canadian Ace Brewing Company and operated as such through the 1950s and 1960s until closing in 1968.

 History

-The Manhattan Brewing Co. was founded in 1893.

-According to the book After Capone, Chicago mobster Johnny Torrio and partner veteran brewing magnate Joseph Stenson (of Stenson Brewing Company) purchased Manhattan in 1919.
-Not long after the purchase, pal Louis Greenberg (finance man for Al Capone) assumed management responsibilities and held a significant stock position in the brewery.
-Greenberg was seen as a perfect fit given his experience in the booze businesses and as a money-man.

-During Prohibition, Torrio, Greenberg and other underworld elements reorganized the brewery under the Malt Maid name and in 1925 the name was changed to Fort Dearborn Products Company.
-Beer was produced illegally on the premises, and the brewery was occasionally searched.

-In 1932, with pal Greenberg's help, Chicago mob boss Frank Nitti, purchased the brewery.
-Manhattan returned to regular beer production after prohibition was repealed.
-In 1933, likely in anticipation of legal 3.2% beer, the name was changed from Fort Dearborn to back to Manhattan.
+Chicago mobster Johnny Torrio and partner veteran brewing magnate Joseph Stenson (of Stenson Brewing Company) purchased Manhattan in 1919.
+Not long after the purchase, Al Capone's employee Louis Greenberg assumed management responsibilities and also took partial ownership.
+During Prohibition, Greenberg reorganized the brewery under a new name, Malt Maid, and in 1925 the name was changed yet again to Fort Dearborn Products Company.
+Despite the new names, intended to distance the company from the brewing industry, beer was secretly produced on the premises and the brewery was occasionally searched.
+In 1932, with Greenberg's help, Chicago mob boss Frank Nitti purchased the brewery which returned to regular beer production after prohibition was repealed.
+In 1933 the company name was changed from Fort Dearborn to back to Manhattan Brewing and Arthur Lueder was installed as President.

-Up to January, 1936, Manhattan Brewery confined its distribution to the states immediately adjacent to its locale.
+Until January 1936, Manhattan Brewing confined distribution to the states immediately adjacent to Illinois.
 During that period, "Old Manhattan" was their flagship brand.
-With the advent of the Keglined beer can, Manhattan dramatically expanded their distribution and brand offerings.

-In 1938, Manhattan boasted of being second to the Pabst Brewing Company in canned beer production.
+With the advent of the Keglined beer can, Manhattan dramatically expanded their distribution and brand offerings and in 1938, Manhattan boasted of being second only to the Pabst Brewing Company in canned beer production.

-Manhattan had business relationships with many brewing companies.
-Manhattan records indicate they owned stock in the Prima-Bismarck brewing company, and advanced cash to a number of brewing companies (Food City, Whitewater, Ann Arbor).
-Manhattan would can and bottle brands under contract for such breweries.
+Manhattan had legal difficulties with federal authorities after Prohibition, mainly for deceptive marketing that suggested beer produced at their brewery in Chicago was actually produced by other breweries, or in different locations.
+The Annual Report Of The Federal Trade Commission For The Fiscal Year Ended June 30 1944 mentions a case "Manhattan Brewing Co., Chicago.--Seventh Circuit (Chicago), misleading use of words "Canadian" and "Wisconsin" in brand or trade names for beer or ale not brewed in Canada or Wisconsin."
+The Canadian (Ace) issue continued through 1946.

-According to After Capone, when Nitti committed suicide in 1943, he owned 85 percent of the stock in Manhattan and also owned an interest in the Prima-Bismark brewing company.
+When Nitti died in 1943, he owned 85 percent of the stock in Manhattan and also owned an interest in the Prima-Bismark brewing company.

-The Manhattan brewery was demolished in 1976.